lollipopman/gmail3/README.md

 ## gmail3 - Gmail Usage Analysis

-This is script analyzes your Gmail usage and provides a monthly report of where your email comes from.
+This script analyzes your Gmail usage and provides a monthly report of where your email comes from.

 ### Usage